HRHS Falcon Community Bulletin

 --> ATTENDANCE

-ONLY Parents/Guardians of a student are allowed to excuse them from school.
-Please keep the Attendance Line number handy: (303)-387-2502.
-All families new to HRHS, please read this information thoroughly.
+ONLY Parents/Guardians of a student are allowed to excuse them from school even if the student is 18.
+Please read this information thoroughly.

 *Reminders about Attendance: